Essential Leadership Apps

 To take another (different) online assessment of your spiritual gifts with the results emailed directly to you visit giftstest.com.

 Click here to take a paid assessment and discover your Enneagram.
-There is a free version here.
 Once you learn your Enneagram type it's important that you talk about it in constructive and helpful ways.
 Click here for some wisdom about Enneagram Ethics: Seven Things NOT To Do When It Comes To The Enneagram.

 For further study on the Enneagram I recommend the following resources: